 Items marked as “optional” are items that the school provides as an enhancement to the curriculum for which the school does not receive funding from the Ministry of Education and for which the school can require payment before a student can participate in the activity or access the item.

 Non-payment of optional items means that your son will not participate in the activity or receive the resource.
-In those cases, the school will provide an alternative option to ensure that your daughter still receives the curriculum requirements (e.g. a classroom based activity, rather than going on a field trip)
+In those cases, the school will provide an alternative option to ensure that your son still receives the curriculum requirements (e.g. a classroom based activity, rather than going on a field trip).

 You may choose to pay through the parent portal, direct credit, automatic payment, cheque or through the Stationery Shop using cash or Eftpos.
 You may make your payment in one lump sum or spread your payments by term, monthly or fortnightly.